-After using Tables 1 and 2 to determine the relevant blood interaction categories for a specific device type, Table 3 can be used as a guide to select the appropriate tests for external communicating devices as a function of the blood interactions appropriate to evaluate (see also 6.1.6).
-Test selection criteria will depend on the specific device evaluated.
+After using Tables 1 and 2 to determine the relevant blood interaction category for a specific device type, Table 3 can be used as a guide to select the appropriate tests for external communicating devices as a function of the blood interactions appropriate for evaluation (see also 6.1.6).
+Test selection criteria depend on the specific device evaluated.